seanorama/masterclass/security-advanced/README.md

   ![Image](https://raw.githubusercontent.com/seanorama/masterclass/master/security-advanced/screenshots/Ranger-knox-webhdfs-policy.png)

+- Now we can post some requests to WebHDFS over Knox to check its working.
+We will use curl with following arguments:
+  - -i (aka –include): used to output HTTP response header information.
+This will be important when the content of the HTTP Location header is required for subsequent requests.
+  - -k (aka –insecure) is used to avoid any issues resulting from the use of demonstration SSL certificates.
+  - -u (aka –user) is used to provide the credentials to be used when the client is challenged by the gateway.
+  - Note that most of the samples do not use the cookie features of cURL for the sake of simplicity.
+Therefore we will pass in user credentials with each curl request to authenticate.

-- Now ensure WebHDFS working by opening terminal to host where Knox is running by sending curl request to 8443 port where Knox is running:
+- Opening terminal to host where Knox is running and send below curl request to 8443 port where Knox is running:
 ```
 curl -ik -u sales1:BadPass#1 https://localhost:8443/gateway/default/webhdfs/v1/?op=LISTSTATUS
 ```